Unggoyz/UnggoyzHub/README.md

 # UnggoyHub
-Script Hub with scripts for multiple games like BloxFruits, Admin scripts, Aimbot
+Script Hub with scripts for multiple games like BloxFruits, Hoop Central, and a few universal script like Admin and Aimbot scripts
+P/S: i havent tested alot of the scripts if they still work or not; be mindful that some might be patched or not work.